Rice flour: East Asia

 In China, rice flour is used to made foods like jian dui, tangyuan, nian gao, qingtuan, and yuanxiao.

-In Japan, cooked glutinous rice flour, called mochigomeko (or mochiko for short) is used to create mochi, dango or as a thickener for sauces.
-Uncooked glutinous rice flour shiratamako is often used to produce confectioneries.
+In Japan, cooked glutinous rice flour, called mochigomeko (or mochiko for short) is used to create mochi and dango or as a thickener for sauces.
+Uncooked glutinous rice flour, shiratamako, is often used to produce confectioneries.
 The non-glutinous rice flour jōshinko is primarily used for creating confectioneries.

 In Korea, rice flour made from different rice varieties and with different milling methods are used for different types of tteok (rice cakes) and hangwa (confections).
-Glutinous rice flour chapssal-garu is used for making chapssal-tteok (glutinous rice cakes), gochujang (chili paste), as well as rice glue for kimchi.
+Glutinous rice flour, chapssal-garu, is used for making chapssal-tteok (glutinous rice cakes) and gochujang (chili paste), as well as rice glue for kimchi.
 Non-glutinous rice flour can also be used to make porridge- or gruel-like dishes such as beombeok, juk, mieum, and dangsu.